-The portable misting system has an eight gallon tank.
-It comes with 4 misting heads…it will mist for approximately 4 hours of continuous use until the tank is need to be filled with fresh water.
+Portable misting system - has an eight-gallon tank.
+It comes with 4 misting heads…it will mist for approximately 4 hours of continuous use until the tank needs to be filled with fresh water.

 Can I add ice to the water and does it work better?

-We have never really tested the concept…but we have had many customers say the mister work better with ice of frozen bottles of water floating in the tank.
-Also you can use the cold water from an ice cooler…and that work great as well.
+We have had many customers say the mister work better with ice or frozen bottles of water floating in the tank.
+Also, you can use the cold water from an ice cooler…and that work great as well.

 Is it easy to install?

 Most of our misting systems were designed with the Do-It-Yourselfer in mind and can be easily installed.

 I have a boat and what kind of top do you recommend?